jeremiemartinez/jeremiemartinez.github.com/_posts/2016-01-19-devops-on-android.md

 First of all, every Android application should have a continuous integration.
 Yes it is said.
 Indeed, it provides several benefits that cannot be ignored when building an app nowadays.
 In my opinion, its best advantages are:

-* Build automation: No more : “but it builds on my machine“.
+* Build automation: no more : “but it builds on my machine“.
 It must build everywhere.
-* Fail early: Building after each push guarantees we break as early as possible.
+* Fail early: building after each push guarantees we break as early as possible.
-* Testing each build: Make sure our tests are always run.
+* Testing each build: make sure our tests are always run.
-* Constant packaging: Prevent human mistakes when packaging our binary.
+* Constant packaging: prevent human mistakes when packaging our binary.
-* Faster release: Since we can be confident in each build, release becomes easier.
+* Faster release: since we can be confident in each build, release becomes easier.
-* Increase confidence: Finally, we trust our code, our process and we reduce bad surprises.
+* Increase confidence: finally, we trust our code, our process and we reduce bad surprises.

 ### A classic continuous integration process

-First, we need a integration server like Jenkins or Travis.
+First, we need an integration server like Jenkins or Travis.
 The following jobs are my standard configuration:

 * A job that will be launched by watching if a push on our source repository (Git, SVN, …) has been done.
 It watches dev branch and will compile our code, run unit tests and package our debug APK.
 * A job that runs once the first job succeed.
 It will run integration tests (with Espresso or Robotium) to ensure user experience by recreating scenarios and checking graphical content.
 You can use connected devices (difficult when your CI server is not easily reachable), Genymotion or the brand new built-in emulators that comes with Android Studio 2.0 (check it out!).